Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 For package back from external network to VM, vice versa.

-##### 2..2 East-West traffic with instances
+##### 2..2 East-West network traffic

 When talking about East-West traffic, the packages route will quite different depending on where the VMs residing and whether the VMs belonging to the same tenant.

+* Scenario1: VM1 and VM2 locate in the same host, belong to the same tenant network and same subnet

+In this scenario, traffic only need

+* Scenario2: VM1 and VM3 locate in different hosts, belong to the same tenant network and same subnet
+* Scenario3: Others

 ![east-west](https://github.com/Annie-XIE/summary-os/blob/master/pic/East-West-traffic-mark.png)

-With the above graph,

-(1) VM1 and VM2 locate in the same host

-If they connect to same network, traffic between them won't go out, just VM1 -> br-int(compute-node1) -> VM2

-If they connect to different network, traffic between them will go out, VM1 -> network-node -> VM2

 (3) VM1 and VM3 locate in different host, traffic between them must go through network node